A Workforce Analysis Example Using Aura’s Platform

 Seniority and span analysis play a crucial role in optimizing and restructuring the workforce.
 It enables the identification of opportunities to streamline processes and reduce personnel costs within a company.
 With Aura's spans & layers analysis, the workforce is categorized into four main layers based on seniority: junior staff, managers, directors/VPs, and C-suite/top-level management.

-By assessing the number of full-time equivalents (FTEs) per manager across each layer, we gain actionable insights into potential overstaffing or understaffing situations.
-This analysis provides a professional framework for making informed decisions and driving improvement within the organization.
+We gain actionable insights into potential overstaffing situations by assessing the number of full-time equivalents (FTEs) per manager across each layer.
+This analysis provides a professional framework for making informed decisions and driving organizational improvement.

 When analyzing the seniority structure, it is evident that Square's organization follows a pyramid model.
 The top and middle management oversee a larger group of junior staff, comprising approximately 60% of the employees.
 This approach enables effective workforce planning and controls personnel costs, particularly with higher compensation for upper management.
 On average, there are around 2.2 junior employees per lower-level manager, ensuring a manageable workload.